IBM/db2developerextension-about/docs/troubleshooting/docker-colima-troubleshooting.md

 4. If the problem remains, delete and recreate the VM (this removes Colima‑managed containers, images, and volumes):

    > **Important**: The `colima delete` command removes all containers, images, and volumes.
-Back up any important data before running the following command.
+Back up any important data before running the `colima delete` command.
    {: .note-right}

    ```bash